 The Book launch!
 Or more specifically: the BOOK! is incredibly impressive.
 I loved your descriptive style, the interplay between the images outlined by the author and the core subject the Clipper that has willingly absorbed your life.
 At page 5 you wrote: her Captain, a sea cadet aged around 13 years who disappeared into the West Coast of Scotland so reminded me of a similar experience when I learned knots and spliced aboard the Carrick at around that age.
 Congratulations for your choice of paper and printing, the whole effect is impressive and particularly so is your use of language, the interplay of Scots’ “drooling and shoogling” added greatly to the presentation.
 An excellent book … as Burns would have said “ weel done Cutty Sark! … Alan Beaton

 Absolutely spectacular book Rita!
 It’s beautiful & so stimulating to read more!
 It’s such a clever book on so many levels.
-It’s a great read. … Meredith R, great-granddaughter of Captain Bruce
+It’s a great read. … Meredith R, great-great-granddaughter of Captain Bruce

 Looks wonderful. looking forward to having a good read.
 Congratulations, well done. … Peter C, Director, Clipper Ship ‘City of Adelaide’ Ltd